This version of SWEHB is associated with NPR 7150.2B. Click for the latest version of the SWEHB based on NPR7150.2D

 Key: - Applicable | - Not Applicable

-Checklists, criteria, and tracking of actions and participants are needed in order to conduct an effective peer review or inspection.
+Each part listed in the requirement is needed in order to conduct an effective peer review or inspection.
 Peer reviews and inspections contribute to product and process quality, risk reduction, confirmation of approach, defect identification, and product improvements.

 This requirement calls out four important best practices that are associated with effective inspections: